We're in Love With This 129-Picture McLaren 570S Spider Photo Gallery

-When the McLaren MP4-12C dropped in 2011, it officially kicked off McLaren Automotive's modern-day production car career.
-In 2015—after McLaren had learned about being a supercar builder—the company unveiled the 570S as part of the entry-level Sport Series, creating one of the best bang-for-your-buck supercars on the market.
-Two years from then, McLaren Automotive's magnum opus has finally gotten a Spider variant.
+When the McLaren MP4-12C dropped in 2011, it officially kicked off McLaren Automotive's production car career.
+Unfortunately, the 12C suffered from British technology issues and was immediately overshadowed by other, more familiar supercars like the Ferrari 458 Italia.
+With the problems of its first car in mind, McLaren set out to build and release better vehicles each year, releasing everything from the P1 hyper car to the 720S.
+In 2015, McLaren unveiled the 570S as part of the entry-level Sport Series, creating one of the best bang-for-your-buck supercars on the market.
+Two years later, McLaren Automotive's magnum opus is finally getting a Spider variant.

 The McLaren 570S Spider is the fourth vehicle to wear the Sport Series badge, proudly sitting next to the 570S, 540C, and 570GT.
-The 570S Spider starts at $211,300, making it the most expensive model in the series.
-The convertible will only weigh 100 pounds more than the 570S coupe and McLaren promises that the Spider's top speed and 0-60 mile per hour time will remain the same, 3.1 seconds and 204 MPH, respectively.
+The 570S Spider will start at $211,300, making it the most expensive model in the series.
+The convertible will only weigh 100 pounds more than the 570S coupe and McLaren promises that the Spider's top speed and 0-60 MPH time will remain the same- 3.1 seconds and 204 MPH, respectively.